forestgrape/coronavirus/index.md

 T cells are in the blood and locally in tissues.
 T cells play a central role in checking if cells do what they are supposed to do.
 Virus infected have a changed metabolism and often produce many virions, which can be [detected by T cells](#extern-checks).
 To control coronaviruses infections T cells are key [citation coming].

 > *Tissue resident T cells* or just *local T cells* are T cells which survey the tissues cells integrity.
-They are located especially at commonly observed entry points of metabolism changing pathogens which mostly are viruses.
+They are located especially at entry points of metabolism changing pathogens which mostly are viruses.